Alumna builds career and establishes externship program

 Opening doors to others

 Renee wanted to give back to Saint Mary’s and realized students could benefit by having the opportunity to participate in an externship.
-Twice a year, a student is selected from applicants applying for the externship at Fannie Mae in Washington, D.C. over spring and fall breaks.
+Each year, students are selected from applicants applying for the externship at Fannie Mae in Washington, D.C. over breaks in the academic year.

 Three students have had the opportunity to participate since the externship began in spring 2017.
 Students get the opportunity to meet with women leaders in the company, learn about the positions and the industry.